keplernetwork/kepler/CONTRIBUTING.md

 ## Install rustfmt

-**Note**: To work with grin you must use `rustup`.
+**Note**: To work with kepler you must use `rustup`.
 Linux package managers typically carry a too old rust version.
 See [build docs](doc/build.md) for more info.

 First ensure you have a new enough rustfmt: